odiroot/pyho/README.rst

 All these libraries are included in the ``libs`` directory for convenience.
 When present in the standard Python path, system installed versions take precedence.

+**A note of warning**: This project uses custom ``levmar`` package, officially available version cannot be used, as it will break during hybrid optimization.

 Quick start
 -----------